Join Our FREE Live Webinar

 Other Legal Issues

-When in doubt, it's always best to do additional research on the legalities of wholesaling or consult a real estate attorney to ensure you fully comply with all South Carolina real estate laws, especially if you are a new wholesaler.
+Is wholesaling legal in South Carolina?
+Yes, it is.
+However, when in doubt, it's always best to do additional research on the legalities of wholesaling or consult a real estate attorney to ensure you fully comply with all South Carolina real estate laws, especially if you are a new wholesaler.

 Read Also: How To Wholesale Real Estate In South Carolina: Step-By-Step